Welcome to SecondAmendment.org – Please tell your friends about this site!

 2. 18th Century Definitions: Arms, Alienable, God-given Rights, Inalienable, Infringe, Inherent, Militia, Natural Rights, Nonjuror, Patrols, Public, Publick, Restriction, Session Laws, Unalienable.

-Note: Since this site went live in January 2019, I have been asked various times for my view of the Second Amendment and any individual gun rights we might have.
-Not being a lawyer, Constitutional expert or colonial scholar, I have demurred, but given the apparent ongoing interest in my thoughts on the issue, here it is:
+Note: Since this site went live in January 2019, I have been asked on various occasions for my view of the Second Amendment and any individual gun rights we might have.
+Not being a lawyer, Constitutional expert or colonial scholar, I have demurred, but, given the apparent ongoing interest in my thoughts on those issues, here they are:

-Originally needed for food and protection, guns were an ubiquitous part of early America, widely distributed and not subsequently limited or controlled by our Constitution or its subsequent amendments.
-In addition, guns were regulated by the states well before the Second Amendment, and continued to be regulated by state and federal governments since.
-Notably, no US federal or state government has ever taken the formal position that all guns in total should be banned or outlawed.
-Nor have they taken the position they should not be regulated in some way.
+Originally needed for food and protection, guns (arms) were an ubiquitous part of early America and widely distributed.
+In addition, guns were regulated by the states well before the Second Amendment, and continued to be regulated by states and our federal government since.
+Notably, the possession and use of guns was not subsequently limited or controlled by our Constitution or its subsequent amendments.
+I’m unaware that our federal or state governments have ever taken the formal position that all guns should be banned or outlawed or that arms should not be regulated in some way.

-Based on the above, from my research and primarily from the information and facts contained on this site, it is my personal opinion that the Second Amendment was only intended for the militia and military, and that we, as individuals, have a natural or inherent right to guns, rights subject to reasonable government regulation.
+Based on the above, from my research and primarily from the information and facts contained on this site, it is my personal opinion that the Second Amendment was only intended for and related to the militia and military.
+It is also my opinion that we, as individuals, have a natural or inherent right to guns, rights subject to reasonable government regulation.